 Collagen is crucial to supple skin.
 It’s the skin’s structural net that makes skin resilient, strong + elastic, ensuring healthy, plump looking skin.

-Sadly collagen begins to deplete as young as age 20.
+Sadly collagen begins to deplete as young as around 20 years old!
 Add to that poor diet, sun exposure, smoking + environmental, emotional or physical stress + a person’s skin can become thinner + more fragile as cellular structures weaken or turn sluggish.

-- Massage stimulates collagen production + strengthens muscle memory.
+- Massage helps stimulate collagen production + strengthens muscle memory.
 With regular stimulation you can lift, tone + tighten your skin + boost blood circulation.
-Massage your face when you apply your products, using light, upward movements.
-Never drag your skin.
-This is your chance to give yourself some extra love.
+Massage your face when you apply your moisturiser or elixir, using light, upward movements.
+Never drag your skin!
+Take your time.
+This is your chance to really give your skin some love.

 - Hydration.
 Keeping your skin hydrated with water, plant foods + hydrating skin care is possibly the easiest way to boost collagen.
 The more hydrated your skin is, the better environment is created for collagen to thrive.
-Try our Sanctia spritz for a hydration boost.
-This lovely rose floral water is packed with nutrients such as gotu kola, guava + nettle root extracts with flower essences to relax your mood.
+Try our Sanctia spritz for a beautiful hydration boost.
+This lovely rose floral water is packed with nutrients such as chamomile, guava + nettle root extracts combined with flower essences to relax your mood.
 Our face moisturisers also contain natural hydration (floral waters, extracts + oils).

-- Natural skincare.
-Skincare made with chemicals sits on the top of the skin + doesn’t allow nutrients + actives to penetrate.
+- Skincare made with chemicals sits on the top of the skin + doesn’t allow nutrients to penetrate.
 All the goodness is counter-acted by the chemical irritants.
-If you want to maintain the longevity of your skin, natural products contain the vitamins, proteins, actives + nutrients your skin requires without the glycols + silicones that come from the petrochemical industry.
+If you want to maintain the longevity of your skin, natural products contain the vitamins, proteins + actives your skin requires without the glycols + silicones that come from the chemical industry.

 The collagen molecule also doesn’t penetrate the skin, it just sits on the surface.
 You need to choose skincare containing amino acids that deliver to the deeper layers of the dermis for that plumping effect.

 Natural plant, nut + seed oils contain amino acids which is why we use them in all our products.
-Hemp seed for instance contains all 20 known amino acids including the 9 essential amino acids our bodies can’t produce.
+Hemp seed for instance contains all twenty known amino acids including the nine essential amino acids our bodies can’t produce.
 Pure essential oils also contain a variety of amino acids.

 Today we’re bombarded with complexity but bringing your skincare back to nature gives you the best chance of skin health + more importantly, skin longevity.